 (e) Unless otherwise approved pursuant to K.A.R.
 4-4-956, each storage container shall be located in a secondary containment area which has been designed to permit both visual and sampling access to the leak detection system described in paragraph (d) of this regulation.

-(Authorized by and implementing K.S.A.
-2-1227; effective Jan.
-14, 1991; amended Jan.
-25, 1993.)
+K.A.R.
 4-4-931.
 Approved secondary containment of bulk fertilizer; general requirements. (a) Primary containment of liquid bulk fertilizer shall be located within a secondary containment area.
 Diked areas shall be constructed with a base, perimeter wall and sloped floor drain, except as provided by K.A.R.
-4-934.
+4-4-934.